 “One of the things we’ve learned is that if you can’t get it to market more quickly, there is no doubt that the market will have changed and no matter how well you’ve engineered it or built it or deployed it or trained your folks, it’s not going to be quite right because it’s just a little too late.”

 Executive VP and CIO, Liberty Mutual Insurance Group

-By automating IT operations, enterprises can transform into a lean, focused team aligned with driving business priorities.
-They can eliminate the risk of failure due to human error as staff focus on process improvement in place of routine, mundane admin tasks.
-With automated live patching and upgrades at all levels of the stack, they eliminate downtime and the need for ops experts with ‘hand-me-down’ expertise.
+Align operations with business needs.By automating IT operations, enterprises can transform into lean, focused teams aligned to business priorities.
+This eliminates the risk of failure due to human error as staff focus on automation to replace manual admin tasks.
+Automated live patching and upgrades at all levels of the stack eliminates downtime and the need for ops experts with ‘hand-me-down’ expertise.

 Traditional Enterprise Applications